Artists

 Artist Educator

-Schools across the City of Milwaukee benefit from the work of Arts @ Large and the Artist Educators that partner with us.
-Short and long-term artist residencies are available for artists seeking to use their artform as a way to engage students in learning across the spectrum of academics, art and music.
+Short and long-term artist residencies are available for artists seeking to use their artform as a way to engage students in learning across the spectrum of academics, art, music, dance, and more.

 Artist-in-Residence